 Will the proposed project be located close to land uses in other jurisdictions that would benefit, or be negatively impacted, by the project?
 Identify those land uses which would benefit and those which would be negatively affected and describe impacts.

-The proposed development is surrounded by existing high density commercial, office, and residential uses.
+The proposed development is surrounded by existing industrial and residential uses and the Atlanta Federal Penitentiary.

 ECONOMY OF THE REGION

 According to information on the review form or comments received from potentially affected governments: